Nepiki/Guides/(WIP)-Final-Fantasy-VII-‐-David-and-Goliath-Achievement-Guide.md

 Save before entering Mythril Cave as there is a nasty pincer inside the cave which will probably kill you if you get it.
 Pick up the Long Range materia and the items in the cave and head to Junon after that.
 Don't recruit Yuffie, we get her much later in the challenge.
 Before entering Junon, you need to have Cloud and Tifa dead, or close to it (less than 40 HP)

 Before reaching Junon, save your game then you need to do a shop.
-Sell the Star Pendant, Talisman and buy enough grenades so that you have 35 total.
+Sell the Star Pendant and Talisman and buy enough grenades so that you have 35 total.
 Swap Aerith's Fire materia for Poison and set the ATB to Active if it happens to be on Wait.

 | Bottomswell | |
 |------|--------|